lunasec-io/lunasec/docs/pages/about.md

 sidebar_position: 1
 ---

-# What is LunaSec Stack?
+# What is the LunaSec Stack?
-LunaSec Stack is a group of open source products from LunaSec designed to make the security and compliance overhead of storing sensitive data simple for developers to add to existing applications.
+The goal of the LunaSec Stack is to decrease the developer burden and risk of storing sensitive data in production environments.
+The LunaSec Stack is composed of many Open Source products that are designed and maintained by the Security Engineers at LunaSec.

+Our suite of libraries, services, and other tools are designed to enable you to run your infrastructure with all of your data encrypted at rest, as well as laying the groundwork for adding end-to-end encryption, centralized authorization, service-to-service authentication, and more.

 LunaSec products are designed to "drop in" to existing apps with minimal code changes.
 When fully integrated across the full stack of the application, LunaSec hardens software to prevent any single security vulnerability from compromising the entire system.